MUNsdh/readthedocs/docs/source/Creating Web Apps Using Bubble.rst

 You may notice that the input fields do not become empty when you click the "Sign up" button.
 This does not affect the functioning of the app, but it does look messy.
 To fix this, we can add an extra step to the end of the "Sign up" button's workflow to clear all inputs.
 Open the button's properties window and click the button to edit its workflow.
 Add another action to happen after signing the user up under *Element Actions > Reset inputs*.
 This will reset all the inputs on the page to be their default value (which we have kept empty).

-Now lets add the inputs for logging in.
+Now let's add the inputs for logging in.
 The workflow for this is very similar to signing the user up, except the password is only needed once.
-Lets add another email and password input along with a "Login" button and a title.
+Let's add another email and password input along with a "Login" button and a title.
 The result should look like this:

 (photo 26)